 Creating a New KeePass 1.x Translation

-First of all send an e-mail to the KeePass developer to request a source language file.
+First of all, send an e-mail to the KeePass developer to request a source

-The KeePass developer will send you a file called "GermanSrc.lng".
-Copy this file and rename it to "<YourLanguage>.lng".
-Now open it with your favorite text editor.
+The KeePass developer will send you a file called '

 You now just need to replace all German strings by the ones of your language.
-Do not edit the English ones!
+Do not modify the English ones!

 The language file must be UTF-8 encoded.
-KeePass 1.04 and higher only support UTF-8 encoded files.
+KeePass 1.04 and higher only supports UTF-8 encoded files.

 If your text editor doesn't support UTF-8 encoding or you don't know how to save it in that format, please follow these steps:

 That's it.
 Your language file now is UTF-8 encoded.

 To update translations (when a new KeePass version is released that requires an updated version of your translation) a utility called ChkTrans is used.
 This utility will check your translation file to see if you have translated all strings, and it makes a nice report which strings you haven't translated or which strings aren't needed any more.